After completing this reading, you should be able to: Explain how to test... Read More

 Most repos are short-term, typically overnight, and are commonly renewed with the same dealer.
 A haircut that reflects the securities’ risk or liquidity mitigates a repo’s performance risk.

-Some repos are tri-party for counterparty risk to be mitigated.
-Normally, the third party is a clearing bank holding the collateral and returns the cash to the trader thereby facilitating the trade and somewhat insulates the lender from the borrower’s default risk.
+Some repos are tri-party for counterparty risk requiring mitigation.
+Tri-party repos are contracts where a third entity (apart from the borrower and lender) acts as an intermediary between the two parties to the repo.
+Typically, the third party is a clearing bank holding the collateral and returns the cash to the trader, thereby facilitating the trade and somewhat insulates the lender from the borrower’s default risk.

-The contracts transferring financial risk from one investor to another are called derivatives.
+The contracts involving transferring financial risk from one investor to another are called derivatives.
 They are traded OTC on exchanges.
-OTC derivatives can be customized to suit a client’s needs since they are privately negotiated.
-For most OTC derivatives trades, one counterparty has to be the dealer.
-It usually lays off most or all of the risk of its client’s inflated derivatives positions by running a matched book, profiting on the differences between bid and offer terms.
+OTC derivatives can be customized to suit a client’s needs since they can be privately negotiated.
+For most OTC derivatives trades, one counterparty must be the dealer.
+It usually lays off most or all the risk of its client’s inflated derivatives positions by running a matched book, profiting on the differences between bid and offer terms.

 Proprietary trading is conducted in OTC derivatives markets by dealer banks as in their securities business.
 The market value measures the notional amount of an OTC derivatives contract, and for bond derivatives, the measure is the face value of the asset whose risk is transferred by the derivative.

-All derivatives contracts must have a total market value of zero, as an accounting identity.
-This implies that there should be an equal number of long and short positions.
+All derivatives contracts must have a total market value of zero as an accounting identity, which implies that there should be an equal number of positive and negative positions.
 Wealth is transferred by derivatives from one counterparty to another rather than directly added or subtracted from the total stock of wealth.